pmarmaroli/gccphat/README.md

 This project includes code for performing an in-place complex FFT, which was written by Gerald T. Beauregard.
 The original code is released under the MIT License.

+I would like to acknowledge [Ergo Esken](https://www.linkedin.com/in/ergo-esken) from [Microsoft Development Center Estonia](https://www.facebook.com/MSDevEstonia/) for his valuable feedbacks and beta-testing.

 Citation
 --